OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaRefractiveMaterial.md

         default: 34.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">The amount of dispersion/chromatic-aberration via refractions.
+        <p class="scene-class-attr-comment">The amount of dispersion/chromatic-aberration via refractions.
 Lower this number to increase the effect.
 A value of 0 turns off dispersion.
 Around [25-80] makes sense for realistic glass.
 Lower values may look better on gemstones.</p>

     </p>